jsnallen/jsnallen/README.md

 ---
 **About Me**

-✨ I'm a software engineer based in New York City.
+Hi, I'm Jason Kok, a Software Engineer based in New York City 🗽.
 I’m passionate about solving problems, learning everyday, and also an advocate for open-source projects.

 I have experience defining requirements, designing, implementing, testing, and delivering critical systems using variety programming languages and technologies.
 When I'm not at work, you can find me geeking about home automation (shoutout to [@home-assistant](https://github.com/home-assistant)!), building [homelab](https://github.com/jasonckok/arkangel), and exploring new places to eat!